About Us Contact Us

 Style: Short-term Fixed Income

-Benchmark: Barclays Government 1-3 Years Bond Index
+Benchmark: Bloomberg 1-3 Year Government Bond Index

 Summary: Invests at least 80% of its assets in investment grade bonds and maintains an average portfolio duration that is between 0-3 years.
 The Fund may invest up to 20% of its assets in non-investment grade bonds.
 The Fund may also invest up to 25% of its assets in foreign issuers, of which 10% may be invested in emerging markets issuers.
 Up to 10% of the Fund’s assets may be exposed to non-U.S. currency risk.